MAFS bride's major transformation

 "He knows I've been bullied all my childhood based on that.
 I can't change my nationality," she said.
 "It's hard because I really like him and I'm trying really hard … I can't change that I'm Asian."

-Viewers expressed concern for Selina on social media at the time, with one writing, "Selina has dyed her hair blonde and wears blue contact lenses.
+Viewers expressed concern for Selina on social media at the time, one writing: "Selina has dyed her hair blonde and wears blue contact lenses.
 I'm scared #MAFSAU will tip her further into racial self loathing."

 Despite slowly repairing their relationship afterwards, their relationship fell apart at the pointy end when Cody abruptly broke up with Selina just hours after the final dinner party was filmed.